Hitting Kids

 Corporal punishment—any form of discipline that uses physical force intended to cause pain or discomfort—is legal in the home in California and all 50 U.S. states.

-According to 2022 data, approximately 39% of children experience corporal punishment—3.5 million California children.
+According to 2022 data, approximately 39% of children experience corporal punishment—more than 3 million California children.

 Why is this a problem?